GoogleCloudPlatform/prometheus-engine/cmd/rule-evaluator/README.md

                                  The buffer size for each individual shard.
                                  Each element in buffer (queue) consists of sample and hash.
+      --export.token-url=""      The request URL to generate token that's needed to ingest metrics to the project
+      --export.token-body=""     The request Body to generate token that's needed to ingest metrics to the project.
+      --export.quota-project=""  The projectID of an alternative project for quota attribution.
       --export.debug.fetch-metadata-timeout=10s
                                  The total timeout for the initial gathering of the best-effort GCP data from the metadata